-Infoway also sponsors the Health Information Privacy (HIP) Group.
-Established in 2008, this group, made up of health ministry representatives only, is focused on the consideration of common approaches to information governance issues as they pertain to privacy in electronic health information systems.
+Infoway also sponsors the Health Information Privacy Group (HIPG).
+Established in 2008, this group is made up of health ministry and e-Health agency representatives only.
+It focuses on the development of common approaches to information governance issues as they pertain to privacy in digital health information systems.

 Infoway Certification Services reviews EHR solutions to determine whether the product conforms to assessment criteria.
 Privacy and security are key components of the certification.

-Privacy at Canada Health Infoway is handled through the Chief Privacy Strategist and the Group Director of Privacy and Security.
-The Chief Privacy Strategist promotes Infoway’s commitment to addressing privacy issues in the iEHR, communicates our privacy position to external stakeholders, and deals with privacy issues related to corporate matters.
+The Chief Privacy Strategist is responsible for handling privacy at Canada Health Infoway.
+The Chief Privacy Strategist promotes Infoway's commitment to addressing privacy issues in digital health initiatives, communicates our privacy position to external stakeholders, and deals with privacy issues related to corporate matters.

-For more information on Infoway’s Privacy Mandate please contact:
+For more information on Infoway's Privacy mandate, please contact us.

-For specific privacy queries or concerns related to the implementation of electronic health records please contact your respective ministry or department of health.
+For specific privacy queries or questions related to the implementation of digital health initiatives, please contact your respective ministry or department of health.